Karisma-471/Team-Tech-Gems/README.md

-## Guidelines to Contributing to the Tech-Gems Landing Page
+## Guidelines for Contributing to the Tech-Gems Landing Page

 This README is a guide.
-It provides a step-by-step outline on how to contribute to the development of this project.
+It provides a step-by-step outline of how to contribute to the development of this project.

 ## Instructions